State reserves of Azerbaijan: Zagatala State Reserve

 Zagatala State Reserve was established in an area of 252 km2 of Zagatala and Balakan districts in the central part of southern slopes of the Caucasus; in Azerbaijan.

 The territory of the reserve has been altered for several times and gradually reached 238 km2.
 The reserve aims to protect Sub-Alpine plants of southern slopes of the Major Caucasus and the natural complexes of Alpine and nival zones.
 The reserve is famous for such ancient plants as rhododendron, cherry-laurel, blackberry, maple, fern, etc. It also has a rich fauna, that includes among others the Caucasian mountain buffalo, fox, forest cat, lynx, squirrel, weasel, etc. are found in this reserve.

-In 2005-2006 there were suggestions to expand the reserve territory of the Zagatala State Reserve.
+In 2005–2006 there were suggestions to expand the reserve territory of the Zagatala State Reserve.
 The Ministry of Ecology and Natural Resources had announced that they had confirmed to expand Zagatala State Reserve in 2007.

 Expansions

-Azerbaijan has taken drastic measures to improve the ecology of the country, more than 10 new reserves were created in order to protect and preserve the nature. here below is a list of the expanded reserves with the given expanded area:
+Azerbaijan has taken drastic measures to improve the ecology of the country.
+More than 10 new reserves were created in order to protect and preserve the nature.
+Below is a list of the expanded reserves with the size of the expanded area: